 Zora!
 Festival: A Celebration of Education, Arts and Culture in Orlando

-More than half a century before construction began on Walt Disney World Resort’s Magic Kingdom, celebrated author Zora Neale Hurston grew up in Eatonville, just 15 minutes from downtown Orlando.
+More than half a century before construction began on Walt Disney World® Resort's Magic Kingdom® Park, celebrated author Zora Neale Hurston grew up in Eatonville, just 15 minutes from downtown Orlando.
 Today, the historic town — one of the first self-governing, all-black communities in the U.S. — honors Hurston’s memory with the Zora Neale Hurston National Museum of Fine Arts and the annual Zora!
 Festival, also known as the Zora Neale Hurston Festival of the Arts and Humanities.

-As Zora!
-Festival prepares to celebrate its milestone 30th anniversary, here’s what you can expect from the next edition of this multifaceted celebration of education, culture and the arts when it returns to Eatonville.
+Here’s what you can expect from this multifaceted celebration of education, culture and the arts when it returns to Eatonville.

 Outdoor Festival of the Arts in Historic Eatonville